sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 All SDMX artefact types share the following common object properties:

 * id - *String*.
 Identifier for the resource.
-* uri - *String* *optional*.
-The URL address of the resource.
-* urn - *String* *optional*.
-URN - typically a URL - which points to an external resource which may contain or supplement the annotation.
-If a specific behavior is desired, an annotation type should be defined which specifies the use of this field more exactly.
 * name - *Object* *optional*.
 A list of human-readable localised *[names](#name)* of the resource.
 * description - *Object* *optional*.
 A list of human-readable localised descriptions (see *[names](#name)*) of the resource.
 * agencyID - *String* *optional*.
 ID of the agency maintaining this resource.